yashlohia19/creating-and-a-kernel-and-its-implementation-/README.md

 QEMU :-  Quick EMUlator to boot our kernel in virtual machine without rebooting the main system.

 **Using the code**
-Alright, writing a kernel from scratch is to print something on screen.
+Writing a kernel from scratch is to print something on screen.
 So we have a VGA(Visual Graphics Array), a hardware system that controls the display.

 **Implementation **